Ohio Association of Alcohol & Other Drug Addiction Counselors

 3. A comprehensive understanding of the nature of addiction as a brain disorder improves the outcome of lasting recovery for the individual.

-4. Long term sobriety and other positive outcomes are more predictable when the recovering person involves his or her self in a recovery maintenance program such as Alcoholics Anonymous or other similar 12-step based programs.
+4. Long term sobriety and other positive outcomes are more predictable when the recovering person involves his or her self in a recovery maintenance program such as Alcoholics Anonymous or other similar sober support or 12-step based programs.

 5. A measure of effective treatment is the successful integration of the newly recovering person into the 12 Step recovery community.